LavaLite/cms/readme.md

 * PHP 5.4.7+.
 * You will need [Composer](https://getcomposer.org) installed to load the dependencies of Lavalite.
-* You will need to configure the site in the app/config folder before production.
 * You will need [bower](http://bower.io/) for installing javascript libraries.

 ## Installation